Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 Trade show attendees are overloaded with random free items.
 If you want to stand out, the takeaway should feel interesting, useful, or worth keeping.

-The reason this helps with booth traffic is simple: when people see others leaving your booth with something interesting, it builds curiosity and social proof.
+The reason this helps with booth traffic is simple.
+When people see others leaving your booth with something interesting, it builds curiosity and social proof.

 6. Build Lead Capture Into the Experience Naturally